 The state of Virginia has some of the toughest traffic laws in the nation, and reckless driving is among the most common traffic violations in the state.
 But what does it really mean to be charged with reckless driving, and do you really need an attorney to represent you if you are facing charges?
-Our attorneys explain how reckless driving charges are handled in Virginia and why getting the help of an attorney is crucial for your case.
+Our attorneys explain how reckless driving charges are handled in Virginia and why getting the help of a reckless driving attorney is crucial for your case.

 What Is Considered Reckless Driving in Virginia?